gbif/hp-swissnatcoll/en/how-to-publish-data.md

 ❌ Only the <i>Collection Administrator</i> role can publish records on GBIForg.
 The steps described in this section are unavailable for users with only the <i>Data Digitizer</i> role.
 </div>

-1. If you want to publish the Import layer version of your data, select **📤Import Layer** in the Layers setting.
+🔸 If you want to publish the Import layer version of your data, select **📤Import Layer** in the Layers setting.
-2. If you want to publish the Encoded layer version of your data, select **📤Encoded Layer** in the Layers setting.
+🔸 If you want to publish the Encoded layer version of your data, select **📤Encoded Layer** in the Layers setting.
-3. If you want to publish a selected set of your data, select the **Filters** you want to apply.
+🔸 If you want to publish a selected set of your data, select the **Filters** you want to apply.
-4. If you want to publish your entire dataset, clear all filters in the **🎚️Filters** and click on the **All records** box of the Quick-filters
+🔸 If you want to publish your entire dataset, clear all filters in the **🎚️Filters** and click on the **All records** box of the Quick-filters.
+The Encoded layer is set by default.

-5. When ready with the set of records you want to publish, click on **🌐Publish**.
+1. Click on **🌐Publish**.

 --- A three-steps pop-up window _Publication of Records_ has opened. ---